 1. Pre-export preparation

-Contact an AAV to discuss the export process, the importing country's requirements and arrange for the relevant treatments, inspections and documentation to be completed.
-This initial contact must be made well in advance of the intended date of export as some countries require that animals receive a rabies vaccination at least 30 days before the date of departure.
-Import Permits may be required for entry of animals into some countries.
+Companion animals are exported from Australia under conditions designed to manage the health requirements of each importing country.
+Some countries require that animals receive a rabies vaccination at least 30 days before the date of departure.
+Import Permits may also be required for entry of animals into some countries.

-If there is any likelihood that your pet will be returning to Australia, it is imperative that you discuss this with the Department of Agriculture as early as possible.
+If there is any likelihood that your pet will be returning to Australia, you must discuss this with the Live Animal office (see below) as early as possible.